dimitri-xyz/frtrader/doc/copy-strategy.md

 1. All requests will eventually succeed - This is a big assumption, but it enables us only to track the requests rather than the actual placements/cancellations at the exchange.
 This will like be refined later.
 2. Mirroring is done per price-level not per-order - This just makes it simpler
 3. We can keep track of orders per ClientOid rather than by the exchange's actual OrderID.
 The framework is responsible for matching the two identifiers.
-4. All memory is kept in the internal "State" and this state can change do to orderbook events or executions at the "destination" exchange.
+4. All memory is kept in the internal "State" and this state can change due to orderbook events or executions at the "destination" exchange.

+### Action Life-Cycle

+Once requested by the strategy, an Action is considered "open", even if it has not yet been requested to the exchange.
+Cancellation Actions may fail (This may cause cancellation failure events, a new even type, not sure yet).

 ### Rationale